Show Filters

 Phase 3 – Implement and Sustain: Making Initiatives Stick

 The implement phase is only as effective as the ability to execute the improvements that have been designed.
 If the design phase has been appropriately completed, you should have specific, actionable initiatives ready to launch.
 However, launching is just the beginning.
-Ensuring follow-through on actions and results is crucial, as implementation can often take months or even years.
+Ensuring follow-through on actions and results is crucial, as implementation can take months or even years.

 Questions to answer when changing a cost-reduction initiative: